 Equal conditions for all

 Europe can and should take a leading role in climate protection.
 This requires fair competitive conditions within Europe but also globally.
-Optional measures, such as indirect CO2 cost compensation, which allow individual countries to reimburse their emissions trading companies for CO2 costs, must be based on a uniform framework.
-While many EU states make use of this possibility for their industry, it is not granted in Austria, for example, which distorts intra-European competition and weakens Austria as a business location.
-It is essential for industry that a broad level playing field prevails.
-Companies that are subject to CO2 trading must not be charged twice.
-As long as there are still different speeds in global climate efforts, effective carbon leakage protection regulations, such as the free allocations in emissions trading at present, are an important prerequisite for companies.
-International harmony in climate policy is an important framework for achieving climate targets economically.
+Optional measures, such as those of indirect CO2 cost compensation, which allow individual countries to reimburse their emissions trading companies for CO2 costs, must be placed under a uniform framework.
+While many EU countries use this option for their industry, it is not granted in Austria, for example, which distorts intra-European competition and weakens Austria as a business location.
+For industry, it is essential that there is a broad level playing field.
+Companies that are subject to CO2 trading must not be burdened twice.
+As long as there are still different speeds in the global climate effort, effective carbon leakage protection provisions, such as the current free allocations in emissions trading, are an important prerequisite for companies.
+International consistency in climate policy is an important framework for achieving climate targets economically.

 Climate change tariffs

-The development of a Carbon Border Adjustment Mechanism to strengthen competitiveness with countries outside Europe is also currently under intensive discussion.
-This is intended to replace current measures, such as the free allocation of CO2 certificates, and at the same time discourage European companies from migrating to other countries with lower CO2 standards.
-Any measure equivalent to a CO2 tax can only be an effective instrument at European, and ideally even global level.
+In addition, the development of a carbon border adjustment mechanism is currently under intensive discussion in order to strengthen competitiveness vis-à-vis countries outside Europe.
+This would replace current measures, such as the free allocation of CO2 certificates, and at the same time prevent European companies from moving to other countries with lower CO2 standards.
+Any measure that amounts to a CO2 tax can only be an effective instrument at the European, or ideally even global, level.
 The design and security of such a mechanism will be essential.
 In any case, a large number of factors must be sufficiently assessed in advance to make clear the individual impact of a new measure on all sectors.

 Bind CO2 in wood-based products

-Forests are important CO2 storage facilities.
-If the wood is processed into products, the CO2 remains stored in them.
-The study "Climate effect of the forest-based sector in the European Union" has investigated the CO2 effect of products and processes in forestry.
-The study of the European paper industry, together with partners along the entire wood value chain, concludes that the forest-based sector saves 806 million tonnes of CO2 every year.
+Forests are important CO2 stores.
+When the wood is processed into products, the CO2 continues to be stored in them.
+The study "Climate effect of the forest-based sector in the European Union" has investigated the CO2 effect of forestry products and processes.
+The study by the European paper industry, together with partners along the entire wood value chain, concludes that the forest-based sector saves 806 million tons of CO2 every year.
 This corresponds to 20 percent of the EU's total CO2 emissions.

-LENZING GROUP IS COMMITTED TO CO2 NEUTRALITY BY 2050
+LENZING GROUP COMMITS TO CO2 NEUTRALITY BY 2050

-Lenzing will substantially reduce CO2 emissions to become climate-neutral by 2050.
-Lenzing pays attention to low-CO2 energy sources and processes not only in existing production processes but also in the construction of new pulp and lyocell plants.
-A first milestone is 2030 - by then emissions per ton of pulp and fibers produced will be reduced by 50% compared to 2017.
-The measures taken are in line with the objectives of the Paris Climate Convention and are therefore recognized as "science based".
+Lenzing will substantially reduce CO2 emissions in order to become climate neutral by 2050.
+Not only in existing production processes, but also in the construction of new pulp and lyocell plants, Lenzing is paying attention to low-CO2 energy sources and processes.
+A first milestone is 2030 - by then, emissions per ton of pulp and fiber produced will be reduced by 50% compared to 2017.
+The measures being taken are in line with the goals of the Paris Climate Agreement and are therefore recognized as "science based".